-The only available step settings for Multiple Approvals Process Steps are display text and description.
-These steps do not have owner assignments or due dates.
+Multiple Approvals Process Steps do not have owner assignments or due dates.
 Owner assignments and due dates are defined individually for each sub-step.

 Restrictions and limitations

 - A Multiple Approvals Process Step must have two or more sub-steps.
 The sub-steps can only be Approval Process Steps. - When an owner of a sub-step in a Multiple Approvals Process Step completes a step, the previous and next steps shown in the Process Action dialog are the top-level steps before and after the Multiple Approvals Process Step.
 The other sub-steps do not have an order and therefore are not shown in relation to the step being approved or rejected.